 firstname.lastname@example.org to avoid automated spam.
 For example, all

 email@example.com emails are going to the spam folder as they are full of spam messages.

 Best email addons for PrestaShop

-You don’t need to install any extra addons for PrestaShop emails handling.
+You don’t need to install any extra addons for PrestaShop email handling.

-PrestaShop does a great job of delivering email notifications (after order is sent after status is changed or newsletter subscribed).
-It also offers you (the shop owner) to customize email templates out-of-the-box.
+PrestaShop does a great job of delivering email notifications (after the order is sent after the status is changed or newsletter is subscribed).
+It also offers you (the shop owner) to customize email templates out of the box.

 So do not spend money on any add-ons you might think you need.